 Also, another common feature that is noticeably missing is Windows-based VPS hosting, which isn’t ideal, but we can also see why DreamHost doesn’t include this in their plans, as Linux is said to be the most popular operating system.

-With two decades worth of knowledge and expertise in OSS, you can see why DreamHost describes themselves as the “Holy Grail of hosting”.
+With two decades worth of knowledge and expertise in open source software (OSS), you can see why DreamHost describes themselves as the “Holy Grail of hosting”.

 Depending on how much RAM and storage you need, DreamHost’s plans range from $169 per month to $399, the maximum of which provides customers with a 12-core processor, 64GB RAM and 2TB of storage.
 Better still, these prices are lowered by $20 if you choose to purchase an annual plan.